Who I Am

 Hi there!
 My name is Marianne Taylor and I am an architectural historian, but that sounds a bit stuffy, so I call myself The House Detective.
 I research the history of houses for people and I absolutely love what I do!

-So how did I become The House Detective?
+But how did I become The House Detective?
 Well it was a long and winding road, let me tell you!!

 When I was in high school, all I ever wanted to be was a Forensic Scientist.
 The investigation and detective aspect of this career in particular really interested me.
 So off I went to study a Bachelor of Science at university in Brisbane, in preparation to undertake post-graduate studies in forensics.
 Somewhere along the line, I realised I would actually have to join the police to do exactly what I wanted, which didn’t appeal to me at all.
 I finished my degree, but after spending many years working in tedious chemistry lab jobs, I began to yearn for work that I enjoyed and was passionate about.